Romexsoft Takeaways from IT Arena 2017: Future Is Here

 Project Management Office is a competence center of project management skills and practices in the company.
 Actually, it exists whether you have it as a separate business unit or not.
 But in case you do have it, you can re-use and take advantage of all knowledge and experience regarding project management, which is a significant asset.

-Secondly, it is crucial that project management was not oriented on simple completion of the projects, but rather it should be business-oriented.
+Secondly, it is crucial that project management was not oriented on the simple completion of the projects, but rather it should be business-oriented.
 Project managers should be aware of significant business metrics (such as profitability, labor margin, customer satisfaction, etc.) of their projects.
-Moreover, s/he should be responsible for this metrics.
+Moreover, s/he should be responsible for these metrics.
 Thus, project management becomes an instrument to earn money for the company.

 What is even more important, PMO is about leadership.
 Project managers are a very important link between executives and employees in the company.
 PMs should be agents of the company strategy.
 If the strategy is communicated to the employees by PMs there’s a higher chance it will be correctly understood.